BSI-Business-Systems-Integration-AG/COLLECTIONS-580-check/README.md

 # COLLECTIONS-580-check

-Simple web application to test vulnerability of web container for apache commons collection issue COLLECTIONS-580.

 With bug [COLLECTIONS-580](https://issues.apache.org/jira/browse/COLLECTIONS-580) a security related issue was reported that introduces a major vulnerability for affected servers and allows arbitrary remote code execution.
+Additional information is provided by this helpful [post on InfoQ](http://www.infoq.com/news/2015/11/commons-exploit).

-The simple test servlet tool in this repository may be used to check if your java web container is affected by this issue or not.
+The simple test servlet tool in this repository may be used to check if your Java container is affected by this issue or not.
 Running the servlet in your container will check for the existence and accessibility of class `org.apache.commons.collections.functors.InvokerTransformer`.